Skip to content

 HK_STASH

-If set to false, hk will not automatically stash unstaged changes before running hooks.
+• git: Use git stash to stash unstaged changes before running hooks.

 HK_STATE_DIR